Categories

 We hear from God when we gaze at the night sky.
 God speaks to us in nature.

-A telescopic view of our natural surroundings gives us a sense of how small we are and how great God is.
+A telescopic view of our natural surroundings gives us a sense of how puny we are and how great God is.
 As we gaze at the night sky and contemplate the vastness of the universe, God reminds us that we’re just a tiny speck on a small planet revolving around a medium-size star in one galaxy of many.

 “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?”
 Psalm 8:3-4 NIV